bocchino/AppleCore/README.txt

 The result of all this should be a file called FILE.OBJ on the Apple II disk.
 Issue the command BRUN FILE.OBJ to run the program.

-To see an example of this process, navigate to ${APPLECORE}/Test/Good and type 'make'.
-After everything builds, drag the exec directory into the Apple II.
-Then you should be able to do steps d-f on the disk LIB.v2d in ${APPLECORE}/DOS3.3, or an equivalent disk you make yourself as described in Section 5.

-For a more complex example, try compiling any of the programs in
+For a simple example, try compiling any of the programs in
 ${APPLECORE}/Examples.
 Examples/Redbook/RodsColorPattern might be a
+good one to start with:

+- In that directory, type 'make'.
+The build system automatically does steps (a) through (c) for you.

+- Drag the directory 'exec' into drive 1 (step d) and say 'EXEC RODS.COLOR.PATTERN.EXEC,D1' (step e).
+If you want, save the file RODS.COLOR.PATTERN to the exec directory itself or to a different disk image.

+- Put the LIB.v2d disk (or equivalent) in drive 2.

+- Say 'ASM'.
+After assembly is finished, the file RODS.COLOR.PATTERN.OBJ should be written to drive 1.

+For another example, try assembling Examples/Redbook/Mastermind.
+This one is a bit more complex, because there are three source files you need to get onto the drive 1 disk: MASTERMIND, MASTERMIND.1, and MASTERMIND.2.

-good simple one to start with.
-Note that this program (and all programs in the Examples directory) are configured to expect the source files for the program itself on the disk in drive 1, and the LIB.v2d disk (or equivalent) in drive 2.
-Otherwise, the assembler will complain that file(s) are not found when you say ASM.
+Note that these programs (and all programs in the Examples directory) are configured to expect the source files for the program itself on the disk in drive 1, and the LIB.v2d disk (or equivalent) in drive 2.
 Unfortunately, when the assembler can't find a file that it needs, it just halts and says FILE NOT FOUND; it doesn't specify which file is missing.
 However, you can figure this out by looking at the generated